HarcourtsAcademy/grav-ha-user/pages/08.about/05.faq/02.attending-courses/01.online_learning/modular_sidebar.md

 banner_image: theme://images/banners/about_us.jpg
 ---

-Yes, the Academy offers the following programmes entirely online:
+Yes, the Academy offers the following programs entirely online:

 - [iStart Online](/courses/sales/istart)

-Programmes at some Real Estate training institutions focus on 'what' to know and do.
-Harcourts Academy programmes also focus on 'how' and therefore favour in classroom training delivery where participants can take a more hands-on approach to learning.
+Programs at some Real Estate training institutions focus on 'what' to know and do.
+Harcourts Academy programs also focus on 'how' and therefore favour in classroom training delivery where participants can take a more hands-on approach to learning.